Rati Pandey

-Rati Pandey is an Indian actress known for her performances in Hitler Didi, Miley Jab Hum Tum, Porus, Devi Adi Parashakti, Begusarai, Har Ghar Kuch Kehta Hai and Shaadi Mubarak.
+Rati Pandey is an Indian actress known for her performances in Hitler Didi, Miley Jab Hum Tum, Porus, Devi Adi Parashakti, Begusarai, Har Ghar Kuch Kehta Hai and Shaadi Mubarak ,Iron Lady (Indian TV series).

 Early life and background

 Rati Pandey was born in a Hindu Brahmin family on 11 September 1982 in Assam, India.
 She lived there for seven years and then her family moved to Patna, Bihar where she studied at St. Karen's High School, Patna.
 Sushant Singh Rajput's elder sister used to be her classmate.
 She completed schooling from the Kendriya Vidyalaya school, Sadiq Nagar, New Delhi.
 Rati graduated from the Miranda House College at Delhi University specializing in Economics.